 Despite the growing body of evidence that cannabis may help cancer, there’s still a negative stigma associated with its use.
 Fortunately, progress on the federal level under the 2018 Farm Bill which reclassified some CBD strains as hemp, if they met a requirement to contain negligible THC — the compound that results in a “high.”

-Unfortunately, several states including Ohio continue to ban its use outside of a medical recommendation.
-Authorities in Ohio embargoed sales, stating they are compiling with Ohio medical marijuana laws that ban the use of CBD without first obtaining a medical marijuana card.
+Unfortunately, several states including Ohio continue to ban use of high-concentration CBD products outside of a medical recommendation.
+Authorities in Ohio embargoed sales for a short time, stating they are working with Ohio medical marijuana laws that ban the use of CBD without first obtaining a medical marijuana card.

 Though CBD with negligible amounts of THC is now classified as hemp by the federal government, the feds have left it to the states to establish rules governing hemp, which Ohio has yet to do.
 Therefore, legal CBD outside of medical marijuana laws continues to be in a gray area.